 Gemadept orders first Konecranes Generation 6 Mobile Harbor Crane for Vietnam

 In Q3 2023, Vietnamese port operator and logistics company Gemadept Corporation ordered a Generation 6 Konecranes Gottwald ESP.6 Mobile Harbor Crane for the Nam Dinh Vu (NDV) Port in Haiphong, northeastern Vietnam, as they modernize their equipment and increase their handling capacity.
-The crane will be delivered in its main components, fully assembled on site and commissioned in Q1 2024.
+The crane will be delivered in its main components, fully assembled on site and commissioned in Q1 2024, according to the company's release.

 Located at the most important commercial transport hub in the region, NDV is one of Gemadept’s major Port projects, so modernization and high capacity are both important investments in the future.
 Gemadept decided to replace their older Konecranes Gottwald Model 4 Mobile Harbor Crane with the first Generation 6 crane in Vietnam.
 An easily adaptable, high-performance solution, the crane will handle container and project cargo for the developing Haiphong area.